 December 23, 2020

-Tohoku Medical Megabank Organization, Tohoku University National University
+Tohoku University Tohoku Medical Megabank Organization, National University Corporation

 MICIN Corporation

-• Tohoku University Tohoku Medical Megabank Organization, Japan Pharmaceutical Manufacturers Association of Japan, and MICIN Corporation signed a joint research agreement on October 20, 2020, and started joint research aiming at the implementation of wearable devices in the Tohoku Medical Megabank Project cohort survey.
+• Tohoku University Tohoku Medical Megabank Organization, a national university corporation, Japan Pharmaceutical Manufacturers Association, and MICIN Corporation signed a joint research agreement on October 20, 2020, and started a joint research project to implement wearable devices in the cohort study of the Tohoku Medical Megabank Project.

 Contents

-ToMMo and the Pharmaceutical Cooperative Association will collaborate on the TMM project ([Reference] <Tohoku Medical Megabank ( In this joint research, we plan to select participants in the Brain and Mental Health Study and analyze their sleep and activity habits based on the information in the questionnaire.
-While the lifestyle data from these questionnaires is very important as basic data for the TMM project, it is based on the subjective responses of individual participants and has limitations in conducting objective and quantitative research.
+ToMMo and JPMA will collaborate on the TMM project ([Reference] <About the Tohoku Medical Megabank ("TMM") Project>), which focuses on sleep, activity habits, brain MRI images, cognitive and psychological functions and physiological tests among various lifestyle habits that affect individual health.
+In this joint research, we plan to select participants in the Brain and Mental Health Study and analyze their sleep and activity habits based on the information in the questionnaire.
+While the lifestyle data from these questionnaires is very important as basic data for the TMM project, it is based on the subjective responses of individual participants, which has limitations in conducting objective and quantitative research.
 Therefore, as a means of objectively and quantitatively acquiring daily lifestyle data, we aim to easily and objectively acquire data on participants' sleep and daytime activity status by utilizing wearable devices, which are becoming widely used in recent years for general and medical purposes.
-The joint research for the purpose of verifying the implementation of the wearable device has been started with MICIN.
+We have started a joint research project with MICIN to verify the implementation of wearable devices with the aim of acquiring data on participants' sleep and daytime activity status easily, objectively, and quantitatively by using wearable devices, which can be worn on the body and acquire information.

 The outline of the joint research plan is as follows.
 The research period is until March 2021.